20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 The question then becomes: how do we translate that ray direction $d$ in 3d space, to a valid geodesic velocity in 4d spacetime?
 The answer is: tetrads

-## Tetrads are my own personal nightmare, and soon they will be yours
+## Tetrads are the 10th circle of hell

 Tetrads, also known as frame fields, or vielbein, are a field of four 4-vectors, that are orthonormal (ie perpendicular, and unit lengthed, with respect to the metric tensor).
 These make up the "frame of reference" of an observer, and are used to translate between what one observer sees and experiences, and the wider universe that we're describing